MiguelCastillo/bit-loader/README.md

 ### Load
-> The purpose of the `load` interface is to return modules.
+> The purpose of the `load` method is to return modules.

 It does it by wrapping the entire process of calling fetch to get module meta objects, pushing the module meta objects through the transformation and build  workflow, and then returning the module.
 There are a few other steps that take place such a interacting with the cache, but they are less relevant.